ChrisG32123/ChrisG32123/README.md

 ## Hi there 👋

+My name is Chris, and I'm a PhD student in the Computational Mathematics, Science, & Engineering Department at Michigan State University.
+Welcome to my Github!

+I have quite a few academic interests.
+However, my background is in applied mathematics, particularly in computational plasma physics.
+Check out my 1DNumericalPDE repository for that work.
+I have since transitioned to biomedical engineering focusing on developing predictive models and longitudinal algorithms in medical imaging.

 <!--
 **ChrisG32123/ChrisG32123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.